Aliaksandra94/OnlineShop/README.md

 2. Then follow the link: https://www.google.com/settings/security/lesssecureapps

-3. Chenge field "Allow less secute apps" to ON.
+3. Change field "Allow less secute apps" to ON.